|Keith Harris OBE, Chairman of UK Music’s Diversity Taskforce|

 • Percentage of young women (aged 16 to 24) in the industry was up from 54.6% in 2016 to 65.3% in 2018

 However, our survey did reveal there is a lower representation of females aged 35 and above compared to younger age groups.
-Black, Asian, other ethnic minority representation among workers aged 45 to 65 increased from 10% to 11.4% of the workforce.
-But the figure is still below the 12.8% Black, Asian, other ethnic minority total representation for the UK population as a whole.
+Black, Asian and Ethnic Minority representation among workers aged 45 to 65 increased from 10% to 11.4% of the workforce.
+But the figure is still below the 12.8% Black, Asian and Ethnic Minority total representation for the UK population as a whole.

 The survey maps out several positive developments and ongoing challenges that UK Music will continue to track with future surveys in the years ahead.
 The surveys are carried out annually with the results published every two years.